rwrx/bwapi3to4/README.md

 # bwapi3to4
-Conversion script from BWAPI 3 to 4 for .cpp, .hpp and .h source files.
+Perl conversion script from BWAPI 3 to 4 for .cpp, .hpp and .h source files.
 Place script to folder where your sources are located and run it from command line.

 ###TODO###